 JIMMY SNUKA: "Bruh, you know, I still have a headache…"

 Jimmy Snuka Left Permanently Damaged by Coconut Incident on Piper’s Pit?

 The coconut headshot delivered by Roddy Piper on Piper’s Pit allegedly affected Jimmy Snuka throughout his life.
-The purported damage caused by that coconut spot from 1984 was even used by Jimmy Snuka’s lawyer in a bid to disprove Snuka’s ability to stand trial for the murder of his mistress, Nancy Argentino in 2015, over thirty years after the segment took place.
+The purported damage caused by that coconut spot in 1984 was used by Jimmy Snuka’s lawyer in 2015, over thirty years after the segment took place, in a bid to disprove Snuka’s ability to stand trial for the murder of his mistress, Nancy Argentino.

 According to Snuka’s attorney, Robert J. Kirwan, he argued in court that the coconut was supposed to be shaved thin on one end, to crack like an egg, but Piper hit Snuka with the wrong end.
 As a result of this, Kirwan contended that this attack played a part in Snuka’s cognitive difficulties later in life and as one of the reasons Jimmy Snuka was unfit to stand trial for murder.